anttih/abt/README.md

 [redo]: https://github.com/apenwarr/redo

-**This project is an example Scala project skeleton of those pieces packaged together.** All of the tools are bundled, you only need to have scala, python and bash installed.
+**This project is an example Scala project skeleton of those pieces packaged together.** All of the tools are bundled.
+You only need to have scala, python and bash installed.

 You can run the example build by issuing `./abt run`.